 High School Equivalency (HSE) classes help adults earn the equivalent of a high school diploma by preparing them for a four-part certification test.
 The HSE test measures a student's proficiency in Language Arts, Social Studies, Science, and Math.

 Literacy Online Programs include Adult High School and HSE (High School Equivalency Programs).
 The objective of Literacy Online is to provide educational opportunities primarily for adults 18 years or older and for certain other persons who have, by the necessities of life, taken on various adult responsibilities.
 The program addresses the needs of these persons who lack sufficient mastery of basic skills to enable them to function as effectively as possible in society.
 Literacy Online expands the opportunities for earning a HSE or completing your AHD of potential students to address these skill issues outside of a traditional classroom environment through the use of the Internet and computer technology.
 Literacy Online is offered on a semester basis, utilizing curriculum aligned with the requirements of the State of North Carolina and is FREE to any resident of North Carolina who does not have a high school diploma.
-For more information, contact VGCC by e-mail or call (252) 738-3212.
+For more information, contact VGCC by email at email@example.com or call (252) 738-3212.

 Basic Skills Plus